Matthix7/brave_2020_localisation/README.md

 - When you run the command above, an *OpenCV* window should pop up with the *base_map* image.
 This image corresponds to the field of research that will be used for the localisation task.
 - If you have not changed the image, you should see two red dots marked "1" and "2".
 These are the locations of the *virtual* landmarks used for this simulation.
 Double-click on "1" and then "2" (lines should be printed in your terminal).
 This creates the link between these pixels and the GPS coordinates that appear in *example.launch*.
 - Hit *Enter* twice to confirm.
 - You are now entering the simulation.
 The landmarks are where you double-clicked before and the robot is the moving red dot (with a line that indicates its heading).
-You control the moves of the robot **in your terminal** using the arrows of your keyboard (acceleration and rotation).
+You can control the moves of the robot **in your terminal** using the arrows of your keyboard (acceleration and rotation).

+ Initially, the only location knowledge that we have is that the robot is in the field (*ie* the image).
+While moving the robot fast enough or making it *see* a landmark (ie looking in the direction of the landmark and close enough to it), you will see one or several bright areas and the rest of the image quite dark.
+The bright areas are all the estimated possible positions of the robot computed by the localisation software (*ie* independant from the simulation).
+These positions are all the locations compatible with the moves and measures of the robot, given the parameters in the launchfile.

 ## Brave: controllers & low-level software
 * https://github.com/QuentinCar/Brave